 - Intra-company transferees

-NAFTA streamlines the applications by eliminating the LMO and enables you (after obtaining an offer from a Canadian employer) to apply directly to Canada Immigration for a work permit.
+NAFTA streamlines the applications by eliminating the LMIA and enables you (after obtaining an offer from a Canadian employer) to apply directly to Canada Immigration for a work permit.
 No advertising is required and most applicants can apply directly at a Canadian port of entry as opposed to a Canadian visa office.
 So you could, for example, simply fly to Vancouver International Airport or drive through the Peace Arch border crossing and obtain your work permit directly.

 International Experience Class (IEC)